-If you do the 101 things above, you are unlikely ever to get promoted.
-As a bonus, if you do them continually, you are an odds on favorite to be soon looking for another job!
+If you do the 101 things above, you are unlikely to get promoted.
+But, as a bonus, if you do them continually, you are an odds on favorite to soon look for another job!

 *The Peter Principle was originally intended as satire but became a perennial bestseller in the business sector.

-If you are interested, here is the best career advice I ever received.
+Here is the best career advice I have ever received.

 Or maybe you are interested in how to get promoted?

 If you liked this article, please signup for the LoveIsBroken4u Newsletter.
 This newsletter is for those who feel broken by trauma, shame, and mental illness and the caregivers who serve them.

 My mission is to help individuals and churches become safe havens for the broken.